Akrotiri Ruins Information

 Currently the ruins are housed in a building covered by a bioclimatic roof that opens and closes to allow air flow.
 This makes it a cool dry place great to escape the heat of summer days.
 A raised boardwalk winds through the large area, with staircases down into sections of the the dig.
 The exhibits are well signed, and there are video monitors with visual displays as well.

 We highly recommend booking an Akrotiri tour guide (meet guide at entrance) to show you around the site and discuss the history of the island, the eruption, and the ensuing destruction.
 Many tours include hotel pick up and drop off.
 One excellent option is the private tour of Akrotiri and 3 Santorini wineries.

-Other things to do in the area include a visit to the nearby village of Akrotiri, a short 10 minutes walk away with a handful of cafes and shops.
-There’s a Venetian Castle above the village, a lighthouse at the southwestern tip of the island with fabulous views into the caldera, and a handful of nice beaches including Red Beach and Vlychada Beach.
-There are hotels in Akrotiri along the caldera – but too far to walk to the ruins.
+The village of Akrotiri is a short 10-minute walk away from the ruins, and has a handful of good cafes and shops.
+There’s a Venetian Castle above the village, a lighthouse at the southwestern tip of the island with fabulous views into the caldera (especially popular at sunset), and a handful of nice beaches in the area, including Red Beach and Vlychada Beach.
+There are some great hotels in Akrotiri along the caldera – but too far to walk to the ruins.